pauliejes/SandboxDocs/docs/architecture.md

 ```

-extends: ocean.vwf is the API interface (not implementation) for the node defining its properties and methods.
-source: ocean.js is a JavaScript file that implements the extends interface -- in this example,  object
+Where `extends: custom_sphere.vwf` is the engine's node interface (not implementation) defining its properties and methods.  `source: custom_sphere.js` is a JavaScript file that implements the interface.

-See tutorial...
+Learn more by going through the [Custom Graphic Tutorial]().

+# Architecture Overview

+The VW Sandbox is a system composed of a node.js server-side JavaScript application and a client-side JavaScript application providing collaborative authoring of cloud-based multiplayer and singleplayer simulations.
+The Server-Side JavaScript manages user and simulation data, exchanges messages between simulation clients, and provides a web server and a Web Service API.
+The client-side JavaScript provides an editor and an engine for single and multiplayer simulations made up of drivers.
+The engine provides drivers for Scripting, Transforms, Graphics, Physics, User Interfaces, and Audio.
+The Scripting driver provides the Scripting API enabling simulation developers to use the engine's drivers.

-## Server (System)
+## Server-Side JavaScript

+The Server-Side JavaScript manages user and simulation data, exchanges messages between simulation clients, provides a web server and a Web Service API, and delivers the client-side JavaScript.
+The

 The VW Sandbox server is a Node.js application that makes heavy use of Express.
 It's composed of several sub systems: